xaviperezmore/Uniprot-scraper/README.md

 ## Installation requirements

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requests library.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requests, sys and pandas library.

 ```bash
 pip install requests
 ```
+They are used to access the data from the website, input the desired protein website as an argument and write the file respectively.

 ## Explanation
 Uniprot database has a REST API interface that allows us to access data in JSON format.
 Given the UniProt website for the desired protein,